 How to clean carpet?

-Vacuum regularly – at least twice a week.
+To keep carpet in the best condition possible, it's important to vacuum regularly – at least twice a week.
 Quickly tackle any accidents to lessen the chance of lasting stains; solids should be scraped up.
 Blot spills carefully, working from the outside in, and apply cleaning agent to a cloth, never directly onto the carpet.
-For full instructions, don't miss our guide to cleaning carpets in 10 easy steps.
+Our guide to cleaning carpets provides full instructions.

 For a professional service, contact the National Carpet Cleaners Association.
 You can also hire carpet-cleaning machines: Rug Doctor cleaners cost from £22.99 for 24 hours.